 It’s not uncommon for people to start out finishing an attic knee wall but never finish the whole drywall project.
 If that’s the case, removing the attic drywall knee walls that are not installed correctly and adding insulation throughout might be advisable.

 The number one way knee walls are installed incorrectly is to build them without an entire floor joist to the top plate.
-People do this, not understanding the purpose of those floor joist plates.
+People do this without understanding the purpose of those floor joist plates.

 They incorrectly think they must scab 2″ x 4″ from the bottom plate and ceiling joists to the rafters and cover them with sheetrock to make a wall.
-But without the two-floor joists and top plates, there’s nothing to attach the drywall to at the top and bottom of the wall.
-That leaves the wall susceptible to cracking at the joints.
+But without the two-floor joists and top plates, there’s nothing to attach the drywall to at the top and bottom of the wall, leaving the wall susceptible to cracking at the joints.

 Before removing any knee wall, verify that it is not load-bearing.
 The easiest way to determine this is to see if a wall is directly below the knee wall in the floor below.
 If there is, that wall is probably load-bearing, making the knee wall load-bearing.